heliaxdev/juvix/doc/CONTRIBUTING.md

 ## Pre-commit hooks

-Please put the following in `.git/hooks/pre-commit` and ensure it passes before you submit a pull request:
+Please put the following in `.git/hooks/pre-commit` and run `chmod +x .git/hooks/pre-commit`.
 ```bash
 #!/bin/sh

 ./scripts/precommit.sh
 ```
+Ensure that it passes before you submit a pull request.